ZHaskell/stdio/bench/tcp/README.md

 ./dist/build/mio/mio +RTS -s

 # stdio, if you know your CPU's core number x, append a -Nx
+# you can add env REUSE=True to test stdio's SO_REUSEPORT support on linux
 ./dist/build/libuv/libuv +RTS -s

 # golang